rexresearch

 [0133] Likewise, attenuation of the signal by the environment is

 of little concern.
-Unlike electromagnetic radiation, which can be
+Unlike electromagnetic radiation, which can

-power, desirable for recharging Autonomous Underwater Vehicles
+delivery of power, desirable for recharging Autonomous

-When magnetic field attenuation is desired, it is typically
+modulating the signal.
+When magnetic field attenuation is

-necessary to completely enshroud the item to be shielded in a high
+item to be shielded in a high permeability material.
+The

-'conduction' of the field lines around, rather than through the
+attenuation results from the 'conduction' of the field lines

-device that is to be shielded.
-The amount of attenuation, given as
+The amount of attenuation, given as the ratio of un-attenuated

-the ratio of un-attenuated to attenuated field strength is
+to attenuated field strength is approximately

 [0000] [mathematical formula]

-[0000] where [mu] is the permeability of the shielding, [Delta] is
+[0000] where [mu] is the permeability of the shielding, [Delta]

-appreciable levels of signal attenuation.
+to produce appreciable levels of signal attenuation.

-[0134] Of greater concern is the possibility of power lost to the
+[0134] Of greater concern is the possibility of power lost to

-environment, resulting in a reduction of overall efficiency.
+the environment, resulting in a reduction of overall efficiency.

 Sources of such power loss include dipole oscillations in

-paramagnetic and diamagnetic materials, the dissipation associated
+paramagnetic and diamagnetic materials, the dissipation

-hysteretic loss resulting from domain reconfiguration in
+and the hysteretic loss resulting from domain reconfiguration in

 ferromagnetic materials.
 The first of these is treated in a

 similar manner to the dielectric losses of Eq.
-31. In fact, under
+31. In fact,

-evaluation of this effective loss tangent will depend on the total
+However, the evaluation of this effective loss tangent will

-volume and distribution of this material within the dipole field,
+depend on the total volume and distribution of this material

-just as with the effect on induction.
-If at the location of the
+within the dipole field, just as with the effect on induction.

-material the magnetic field is again assumed to be spatially
+If at the location of the material the magnetic field is again

-constant, the reactive power per unit volume at this location is
+assumed to be spatially constant, the reactive power per unit

 [0000] [mathematical formula]

-[0000] which could also be found by performing the integration of
+[0000] which could also be found by performing the integration

-current.
-This is then multiplied by the volume of material under
+recirculating coil current.
+This is then multiplied by the

-consideration and inserted into Eq.
-31 in place of the product
+volume of material under consideration and inserted into Eq.
+31

-L[omega], along with the appropriately defined loss tangent of the
+in place of the product L[omega], along with the appropriately

-material for magnetic dipole oscillations.
+defined loss tangent of the material for magnetic dipole

 [0135] A similar situation exists for ferromagnetic materials,

-however the dissipation resulting from domain hysteresis is given
+however the dissipation resulting from domain hysteresis is

-per unit volume as
+given per unit volume as

 [0000] [mathematical formula]

-[0000] where HC is the coercivity of the material (where B=0) and
+[0000] where HC is the coercivity of the material (where B=0)

-is referred to as the energy product and represents an
+HCBrem is referred to as the energy product and represents an

-approximation to the area under the hysteresis loop, provided that
+approximation to the area under the hysteresis loop, provided

-reached can be made with
+not been reached can be made with

 [0000] [mathematical formula]